ucb-bar/hammer/doc/Hammer-Use/index.rst

 Hammer Use
 ========================================

-This documentation will walk through the currently supported steps of the Hammer flow including synthesis, place-and-route, DRC, LVS, simulation, and more.
+This documentation will walk through more advanced features of the Hammer infrastructure.
+You will learn about Hammer's APIs, how to write hooks, the supported build infrastructure, and how to set up hierarchical flows.

 .. toctree::
    :maxdepth: 2